chainHero/heroes-service/README.md

 You will see : two peers, the orderer and two CA containers. {ADD THE TWO NEW CONTAINERS} You have successfully made a new network ready to use with the SDK.
 To stop the network go back to the previous terminal, press `Ctrl+C` and wait that all containers are stopped.
 If you want to explore more deepper, check out the official documentation about this: [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)

 ![Docker compose up screenshot](docs/images/docker-compose-up.png)
+> Do not pay attention about the warnings.
+It's just indicating that we disabled logs.
+You can enable them inside the docker-compose.yaml file.

 > **Tips**: when the network is stopped, all containers used remain accessible.
 This is very useful to check logs for example.
 You can see them with `docker ps -a`.
 In order to clean up these containers, you need to delete them with `docker rm $(docker ps -aq)` or if you have used a `docker-compose` file, go where this file is and run `docker-compose down`.